-If you come across terms like active temperature compensation, then you know that the power meter is built to handle type of situation.
+If you come across terms like active temperature compensation, then you know that the power meter is built to handle the type of situation.

 8. Crank Arm Compatibility

-Power meters come in all shapes and sizes – hub, pedal, crank arm and crank spider.
+Power meters come in all shapes and sizes – hub, pedal, crank arm, and crank spider.
 It is this latter that can lead to confusion.

-Crank spider based power meters such as SRM, Power2Max and Quarq have different fitments for different crank arms.
+Crank spider-based power meters such as SRM, Power2Max, and Quarq have different fitments for different crank arms.
 You will notice that they offer the same model of power meter for different crank arms such as for Shimano, Campagnolo, SRAM, Cannondale, Specialized and so on.

-You will need to make sure you get the correct power meter for the crank arm that you’re using, otherwise it won’t fit.
+You will need to make sure you get the correct power meter for the crank arm that you’re using, otherwise, it won’t fit.
 It’s a small thing but can make the difference between riding right away or getting frustrated waiting for a new replacement model.